Best daily deals

 Don’t share your passwords (especially your Wi-Fi password)

 One of the biggest ways to have your password cracked is by sharing those passwords with other people.
-There’s obviously nothing wrong with sharing your Netflix password with your spouse, sibling, parent, or other trusted family.
-But you shouldn’t be giving out your Wi-Fi password out to a complete stranger.
+There’s obviously nothing wrong with sharing your Netflix password with your spouse, sibling, parent, or another trusted family (At least from a security point of view anyway — Netflix might protest.)
+But you shouldn’t be giving out your Wi-Fi password to a complete stranger.
 Or sharing a sensitive password with a boyfriend or girlfriend that you don’t know too well yet.

 As well as the potential data theft from these cracked accounts, you are also putting yourself in legal jeopardy if someone uses your Wi-Fi password to commit an online crime using your network.